luau-lang/site/_pages/typecheck.md

 In this example, the `partial` type function takes a table type and iterates through the properties and modifies them to be optional.

-Note: This feature is currently in beta and has several limitations.
+This feature is currently in beta and has several limitations.
 We are in the first iteration of this feature.
-For more details about the `type` userdata and the state of type functions, please read the RFC [here](todo-add-link-here).
+For more details about the `type` userdata and the state of type functions, please read the RFC [here](https://rfcs.luau-lang.org/user-defined-type-functions.html).

 ## Roblox types